 Skip to main content

-The Teaching As a Resident: Highlighting the Evidence and Enthusiasm of Learning (TAR HEEL), newly revamped and piloted in 2020, offers residents (AOE members and non-members) the opportunity to participate in a standardized program to improve cross-department collaboration, enhance engagement between faculty and residents, and increase academic scholarly projects and publications, beneficial to enhancing faculty educational scholarship.
-This curriculum augments the teaching skills of residents in mentoring and educating medical students, physician assistant students, and other learners across the UNC Hospitals and the Area Health Education Centers (AHEC) system.
+The Teaching As a Resident: Highlighting the Evidence and Enthusiasm of Learning program, also known as “TAR HEEL,” offers residents (AOE members and non-members) the opportunity to participate in a standardized program to improve cross-department collaboration, enhance engagement between faculty and residents, and increase academic scholarly projects and publications, beneficial to enhancing educational scholarship.
+This curriculum augments residents’ teaching skills in mentoring and educating learners across the UNC Hospitals and the Area Health Education Centers (AHEC) system.